One of the most common questions I receive is: How do I become a blogger?

 A good example is the blog of Seth Godin.
 His blog is not the most beautiful in the world, but it’s probably among the most read in my field—and in marketing in general.

-Mobile Friendliness is Key!
+Mobile friendliness is key!

 Later in this post, you’ll get a preview of how the right marketing can help you attract more readers to your blog: spoiler alert, we’ll be diving into social media.